Naalu/ds-senior-capstone-projects-website/reports/Report_12.md

 - Did some basic browser checks just to be safe
 - Looked over dependency versions for anything outdated
 - Compiled a task overview to help organize next steps
+- Organized a couple of interviews for next week for the pending deliverable
 - **GitHub Summary:**  17 commits, 1 PR

 **Jack:**